Eterocell/Nekoegram/README.md

 ## New features compare to original Nekogram

-- "Mark as read" cell for all tabs
+- ~"Mark as read" cell for all tabs~ (Telegram already implemented this since 9.5.5)

 ## API, Protocol documentation